microsoft/knossos-ksc/SYNTAX.md

 Accessing elements of a tuple requires the `(get$i$N tup)` construct. `N` is the number of elements of the tuple and `i` is an Integer between 1 and `N`, inclusive.

-Unlike vectors, tuple _index_ starts at 1 and ends with N.
+Unlike tensors, tuple _index_ starts at 1 and ends with N.

 ```
 ; Returns the 7th element from a tuple of 9 elements